wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/transform_logstash.rst

     # systemctl restart filebeat

-7. Test if Logstash is reachable for Filebeat.
+7. Check if Logstash is reachable from Filebeat.

   .. code-block:: console